Guraspinho/CvMaker/readme.md

 ### Cloud
 - The project uses docker in order to work seamlesly on any os.
 - The Digitalocean Spaces (can be considered as AWS S3 bucket) is used for storing users' photos.
+- Website also uses Google Oauth2.0 protocol which helps users sign in easily using their Google accounts(GCP).